Established in 1901, YMCA Camp Abnaki has a proud history of service to youth, and is the nation’s oldest YMCA all boy’s camp.

 In 1990 Dave DeLuca was hired to be camp’s director.
 While it was his first camp director job, Dave had been involved in Y camping since his youth.
 During Dave’s tenure, the program was overhauled, and small facility upgrades begun.

 After 5 years, Dave was afforded the opportunity to direct Camp Becket YMCA in the Berkshires–the camp he’d worked for previously.
-Dave is now Estes Park Director at the YMCA of the Rockies.
+Dave has since spent time as the Estes Park Director at the YMCA of the Rockies, at YMCA Camp Mason, and YMCA Camp Kon-O-Kwee Spencer.
 He was replaced by Nelson Bagnardi, who, during his three years as director, invested heavily in facility upgrades–including renovations of the Long House, cabins, and installation of new basketball and tennis courts.
-Nelson currently works as the Executive Director at YMCA Trout Lodge & YMCA Camp Lakewood in Missouri.
+Since leaving camp, Nelson has worked as the Executive Director at YMCA Trout Lodge & YMCA Camp Lakewood in Missouri, and as the Director of Camp Letts in MD.

 These improvements were continued by Frank Gerdeman and Adam Brooks as camp approached it’s 100th anniversary.
 Adam oversaw the planning for camp’s centennial celebration, and alumni weekend hosted during summer 2001.
 The centennial anniversary also saw July 10th, 2001, declared “Camp Abnaki Day” in Vermont by the state legislature.
 Each camp director brought his own style and priorities to the experience, and each director worked to push Camp Abnaki to improve the experiences of the boys who attended.

 In 2003, Jon Kuypers became Camp Abnaki’s 14th director.
-Now in his 16th year, Jon is camp’s 4th longest serving director, only behind Dad Clark (29 years), Norm Van Gulden (27 years), and Clyde Hess (16 years).
+Now in his 18th year, Jon is camp’s 3rd longest serving director, only behind Dad Clark (29 years), Norm Van Gulden (27 years).
 Jon’s tenure has been marked by steady increases in camper enrollment and investment in camp’s waterfront, including a rebuilt skipper shack, new retaining wall, and new equipment.
 Jon also started camp’s day camp program in summer 2009.

 “To provide young people with an opportunity for social, spiritual, mental and physical growth through participation in a community located in a natural setting and characterized by leadership that creates a climate of cooperation a concern for the individual, and the opportunity for interracial, intercultural, and interfaith experience.”